 My work is a collection of moments that combine fantastical deferred dreams with lived reality.
-Taking visual journalism as a concept and into an artistic mode of working, the illustrations I create are a reflection of my inquisitive nature, keen listening, visual interpretation of history.
-The people featured are brought from margin to center, standing tall on the illustrated stage built just for them.
-In the end, there is an archival artifact cementing our experience together that cannot be erased from the history books.
+Taking visual journalism as a concept and into an artistic mode of working, the illustrations I create are a reflection of my inquisitive nature, keen listening, and visual interpretation of history.
+The people I feature in my work are brought from margin to center, standing tall on the illustrated stage built just for them.
+In the end, there is a permanent artifact cementing their experiences that cannot be erased from the history books.

 The portraits and patterns I create bend visual space and typography while honoring storytellers.
 Listening to the people and cities they live in take the form of on-site drawings, monoprints, relief linocuts, handwritten type, and digital collage.
 My work contextualizes the physical and metaphorical spaces I experience and interprets them through colorful reimaginings.